boynton/sadl/README.md

 SADL is a general high level API description language that defines its own schema language as well as operation and resource descriptions.
 It's goal is to provide a means to express a straightforward, consistent view of APIs.

-It is an independent derivitive of [RDL](https://github.com/ardielle), and shares the syntax for type definitions, although the operation and resource descriptions are different.
+It is inspired by [RDL](https://github.com/ardielle), but changes some syntax to be more consistent and cleaner for things like nested structs.
+How it handles services definitions will be different than RDL, also.
 It is not intended to be compatible.

-SADL can be used to generate other API definitions, for example OpenAPI, RAML, gRPC, and RDL, as well as generate client and server code directly in a few languages for quick iterative API investigations.
+SADL will be used to generate other API definitions, for example OpenAPI, RAML, gRPC, and RDL, as well as generate client and server code directly in a few languages for quick iterative API investigations.

 ## Base Types